 Henry Williams agreed to the government’s request to use all his influence among the chiefs ‘to induce them to make the desired surrender of sovereignty to Her Majesty’1 by signing the Treaty of Waitangi.
 In contrast, the New Zealand Company tried every possible means to have the treaty overturned or set aside, regarding it as ‘a mere blind to amuse and deceive ignorant savages’.2

-The CMS missionaries and the Wesleyans welcomed the Treaty of Waitangi.
-They were well aware that the Pacific Islands had been vulnerable to European interference.
+Well aware that New Zealand, like other Pacific Islands, was vulnerable to European interference, the CMS missionaries and the Wesleyans welcomed the Treaty of Waitangi.
 They helped translate the treaty into Māori and later collected signatures for it.
-One CMS missionary, George Clarke, was appointed Chief Protector of Aborigines (that is, of Māori).
+A CMS missionary, George Clarke, was appointed Chief Protector of Aborigines (that is, of Māori).

 The Catholic Bishop Pompallier, after an assurance that all religions would be tolerated, also accepted the treaty.